maithilish/uknit/notes/design/designnotes.md

 The mock fields are injected with @Mock annotations.
 Apart from these, method may use other fields and stand-in local vars are created for such fields.
 In debug log pack listing, the packs for stand-in vars appear in the end after the return pack.

+## Parenthesize

+While un-parenthesize an exp retain it in case of

+  - casted prefix exp (Integer) (--a) - CastExpressionSrv
+  - casted cast exp (Dog) ((Pet) p) - CastExpressionSrv
+  - ConditionalExp (CE) in any part of CE - ConditionalExpressionSrv